TrivadisPF/data-mesh-hackathon/documentation/showcase/Customer_CustomerDP.md

 ## (1) Initialize static data

-The following StreamSets Pipelines are handling the initialization of some static data at simulation time zero.
+The following StreamSets Pipelines are handling the initialisation of some static data at simulation time zero.

- * **customer_init** - Initializes the static datasets
+ * **customer_init** - Initialises the static datasets

 The data for the init has to be provided in `data-transfer/data-mesh-poc/simulator/customer/init`